 Q: Our son has lived with us since he was 6 months old, and we recently finalized his adoption (he’s now 4).
 His birth family, including two biological brothers, has been in our lives the entire time.

-The boys have spoken a few times, but I am reluctant to let them see each other.
-The birth parents both have criminal histories and problems with drugs, so I am afraid that the brothers may become bad influences.
+The boys have spoken a few times, but I worry about letting them see each other, as the birth parents both have criminal histories and problems with drugs.

 The siblings all miss each other, however, and I worry that being an only child will be hard on our son, especially knowing that he has siblings and that we are keeping them apart.